 In an IEEE 802.22 cell, multiple CPEs are managed by a single BS that controls the medium access.
 The downstream is TDM where the BS transmits and the CPE receives.
 The upstream transmissions, where the CPEs transmit and the BS receives, are shared by CPEs on a demand basis, according to a DAMA/OFDMA scheme.
 Depending on the class of service (CoS) utilized, a CPE may be issued continuing rights to transmit, or is dynamically allocated by the BS after receipt of a request from the CPE.
 The MAC supports unicast (addressed to a single CPE), multicast (addressed to a group of CPEs) and broadcast (addressed to all CPEs in a cell) services.

-e
+In an IEEE 802.22b cell consisting of CPEs (R-CPEs and S-CPEs) and local cells, multiple CPEs are managed by a single MR-BS.
+The downstream is TDM where the MR-BS transmits and the CPEs receive.
+The upstream transmissions, where the CPEs transmit and the MR-BS receives, are shared by the CPEs on a demand basis, according to a DAMA/OFDMA scheme.
+In a local cell consisting of a distributed scheduling R-CPE and S-CPEs, multiple S-CPEs are managed by the distributed scheduling R-CPE.
+The downstream within a local cell is TDM where the distributed scheduling R-CPE transmits and the S-CPEs receive.
+The upstream transmissions within a local cell, where the S-CPEs transmit and the distributed scheduling R-CPE receives, are shared by the S-CPEs on a demand basis, according to a DAMA/OFDMA sheme.

 The MAC implements a combination of access schemes that efficiently control contention between CPEs within a cell and overlapping cells sharing the same channel while at the same time attempting to meet the latency and bandwidth requirements of each user application.
 This is accomplished through four different types of upstream scheduling mechanisms that are implemented using: unsolicited bandwidth rants, polling, and two contention procedures (i.e., MAC header and CDMA based).
 The use of polling simplifies the access operation and attempts to allow applications to receive service on a deterministic basis if it is required.

-The MAC implements a combination of access schemes that efficiently control contention between CPEs within a cell and overlapping cells sharing the same channel while at the same time attempting to meet the latency and bandwidth requirements of each user application.
+The 802.22 MAC and 802.22b MAC implement a combination of access schemes that efficiently control contention between CPEs within a cell and overlapping cells sharing the same channel while at the same time attempting to meet the latency and bandwidth requirements of each user application.
 This is accomplished through four different types of upstream scheduling mechanisms that are implemented using: unsolicited bandwidth rants, polling, and two contention procedures (i.e., MAC header and CDMA based).
 The use of polling simplifies the access operation and attempts to allow applications to receive service on a deterministic basis if it is required.

 The MAC is onnection-oriented, and as such, connections are a key component that require active maintenance and hence can be dynamically created, deleted, and changed as the need arises.
 A connection defines both the mapping between convergence processes at CPEs and BS and the related service flow (one connection per service flow).
 For the purposes of mapping to services on CPEs and associating varying levels of QoS, all data communications are instantiated in the context of a connection and this provides a mechanism for upstream and downstream QoS management.
 In particular, the QoS parameters are integral to the bandwidth allocation process as the CPE requests upstream bandwidth on a per connection basis (implicitly identifying the service flow).
 The BS, in turn, grants bandwidth to a CPE as an aggregate of grants in response to per-connection requests from the CPE.